top of page

 Towards hospital-on-chip supported by 2D MXenes-based 5th generation intelligent biosensors

-Homeopathy as Nanomedicine, Ayurvedice Nanomedicine, and Allopathic Nanomedicine, Nanoparticle herbs:
+Homeopathy as Nanomedicine, Ayurvedic Nanomedicine, and Allopathic Nanomedicine, Nanoparticle herbs:

 Traditional and alternative medicines are now being used in nanoparticle form, and may be included under the category of nano pharmacology.